maciekish/ReceiptKit/README.md

 * ReceiptKit has been tested on iOS 5 and iOS 6 but should work on iOS 4 as well.

-* This is just an easier way for the masses to check receipts, and a direct response to all the IAP hacks available.
-This is not the safest method of checking receipts, and you should use your own server if you want to be even safer.

 License
 -------